-This is the second in a sequence of two full-time (approximately 32-40 hours per week depending on the site), 12-week or the equivalent, educational experiences at an approved fieldwork site off-campus.
-It includes 1-2 seminars on campus.
-Under the supervision of a qualified practitioner, the student integrates academic course work by focusing on the application of purposeful and meaningful occupation in the administration and management of occupational therapy services.
-The fieldwork experience promotes clinical reasoning and reflective practice; and develops professionalism, competence, and compassion as career responsibilities.
-This in-depth experience in delivery of occupational therapy interventions is an essential foundation for graduate studies.
-At the completion of this fieldwork students will demonstrate beginning competency for entry-level, generalist, professional practice.
-OT majors only.
-Prerequisites: OT 587.
-To insure the safety of the work environment, fieldwork sites require extensive documentation including but not limited to background checks, health and immunization status, drug screens, and workplace trainings (CPR, HIPAA etc.).
-Students must meet all site specific requirements before attending their scheduled fieldwork placement.
-The student is responsible for maintaining current health insurance, travel, and accommodation expenses during fieldwork.
-This course is graded pass/fail.
+OT Fieldwork Level II Practicum II is the second of two full-time (approximately 32-40 hours per week depending on the site), twelve-week or the equivalent, educational experiences that must be completed at an approved fieldwork site.
+Under the supervision of a qualified practitioner-fieldwork educator, the student is expected to perform the duties and responsibilities of an entry-level occupational therapist and must demonstrate increased autonomy in service delivery and management over the twelve-week period.
+The practicum is designed to transition the student from classroom learner to practicing therapist allowing for the development of sound clinical reasoning skills, reflective, ethical practice, professionalism, and competence in career responsibilities.
+OT Majors only.
+Prerequisites: All undergraduate OT courses and all other related required courses earning a "C" or better; completion of all undergraduate program requirements including satisfactory completion of all level I fieldwork; approval of academic fieldwork coordinator, the site clinical fieldwork educator, and/or the Program Director.
+To ensure the safety of the work environment, fieldwork sites require extensive documentation of clearances including but not limited to background checks, health and immunization status, drug screens, and workplace trainings (CPR, HIPAA, etc.).
+Students must meet all site-specific requirements before attending their scheduled fieldwork placement.
+The student is responsible for maintaining current health insurance, travel, and accommodation expenses.
+Please refer to the Alvernia OT student handbook for full fieldwork level II practicum requirements.
+This course is graded pass/fail; students are formally evaluated by the on-site fieldwork educator in accordance with professional standards.